ttungl/feature-selection-for-machine-learning/README.md

 			- Better predictive accuracy than filter methods.
 			- Faster than wrapper methods
 			- Render generally good feature subsets for the used algorithm
+			- Downside:
 				- Constrained to the limitations of the algorithm.

 ## Section 3: Filter methods | Basics